mertkocmrt/portal/README.md

-#Migros Portal Order API
+# Migros Portal Order API
-What I used

 It is a monolith Spring Boot project with Java 11.
 There are different APIs to serve various purposes like